Katalin Szili: MSZP

 Szili joined the Hungarian Socialist Workers' Party (MSZMP) in 1983.
-She became a founding member of its legal successor, the Hungarian Socialist Party (MSZP) on 15 November 1989, when participated in the establishment of its local branch in Pécs.
+She became a founding member of its legal successor, the Hungarian Socialist Party (MSZP) on 15 November 1989, and participated in the establishment of its local branch in Pécs.
 She ran as a candidate in the 1990 parliamentary election in Pécs (Constituency II, Baranya County), and finished third in the second round, while András Pap (MDF) obtained the mandate.
 She was elected to the municipal assembly of Pécs during a by-election in 1992.

 She was also nominated individual candidate in Pécs (Constituency II), but her name also appeared at the first place on the regional county list of MSZP during the 1994 parliamentary election.
 She obtained the mandate in the constituency, defeating Tibor Németh (SZDSZ) and András Pap (MDF).
 After Gyula Horn formed his MSZP–SZDSZ coalition government, she served as the secretary of state for political affairs in the Ministry of Environment and Regional Development (under minister Ferenc Baja) from 15 July 1994 to 7 July 1998.
 At that time she was also a member of the Council of the National Technical Development Committee (OMFB).
 She was elected chairperson of the local branch of her party in Pécs in 1997.
 A year later, she became president of the party's national women section.

 Szili was re-elected MP for Pécs (Constituency II) in the 1998, 2002 and 2006 parliamentary elections.
 She served as Deputy Speaker of the National Assembly between 1998 and 2002.
 Following the 2002 parliamentary election, Szili was elected Speaker of the National Assembly, becoming the second woman, who held the office.
 She was re-elected as Speaker in 2006.